Skip to main content

 How to Prepare

 If you are scheduled for endoscopic spine surgery, our care team will guide you in preparing for the procedure.
 An anesthesiologist will ask you questions to evaluate the right amount of anesthesia you’ll need during surgery.
-Your spine surgeon may also order blood work or other preoperative tests depending on any underlying health conditions you may have.
+Your care team may also order blood work or other preoperative tests depending on any underlying health conditions you may have.
 You may also need approval from your other providers before moving forward with endoscopic spine surgery.

-• maintain a healthy lifestyle and balanced diet.
+• Maintain a healthy lifestyle and balanced diet.

-• minimize the use of narcotics (painkillers).
+• Minimize the use of narcotics (painkillers).

-• avoid eating after midnight the day before surgery.
+• Avoid eating after midnight the day before surgery.

 Endoscopic Spine Surgery Recovery